-- Medicine—to treat some causes; may include progesterone a female hormone that supports a pregnancy
+- Medicine to treat some causes.
+This may include progesterone, a hormone that supports a pregnancy.

-- Rho immune globulin—for mothers with Rh-negative blood; this will prevent the body from making antibodies against the fetus' blood
+- Rho immune globulin for mothers with Rh-negative blood.
+This can stop the body from making antibodies against the fetus' blood.

-It is not always possible to prevent threatened abortion.
-Proper prenatal care may help to find and treat problems early.
+It is not always possible to prevent threatened miscarriage.
+Prenatal care may help find and treat problems early.

 American Congress of Obstetricians and Gynecologists http://www.acog.org